um-acs/acs_docs/docs/connecting/connecting.rst

-For instance, in order to connect to Pegasus, you need to specify (on the PuTTY configuration window that shows up when you run PuTTY) the host name as *pegasus.ccs.miami.edu*, the port number as *22*, the connection type as *SSH* and make other selections as is shown in the figure below.
+For instance, in order to connect to Pegasus, you need to specify (on the PuTTY configuration window that shows up when you run PuTTY) the host name as *pegasus.ccs.miami.edu*, the port number as *22*, the connection type as *SSH* and make other selections as is shown in the figure below

 .. figure:: media/putty_1.png
    :alt: PuTTY in Windows